yitongx/yitongx.github.io/index.md

 # Researches
-### Baconian: A Model-Based Reinforcement Learning Framework (2020.08)
+### Baconian: A Model-Based Reinforcement Learning Framework (2020.08) [<a href="https://github.com/cap-ntu/baconian-project">github</a>]
 In this work we developed a framework for model-based reinforcment learning named *Baconian*[beˈkonin].
 It provides several classical model-free and model-based benchmarks for reproducing.
 Its flexible and modularized architecture enable users to set up their model-based RL experiments efficiently.
+Baconian is now being used by CAP group at Nanyang Technological University.

 ### Regularizing Deep Networks with Semantic Data Augmentation (2021.01) [<a href="https://arxiv.org/abs/2007.10538">arxiv</a>][<a href="https://ieeexplore.ieee.org/document/9332260">IEEE Xplore</a>]
 *Yulin Wang, Gao Huang, Shiji Song, Xuran Pan, **Yitong Xia**, Cheng Wu.
 IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI).*